 Types of Council Meetings

-The Holly Springs Town Council meets in regular session twice a month and may meet at other appointed times as needed.
-The Town Council meets in regular session at 7 pm the first and third Tuesday of each month in the Council Chambers of Holly Springs Town Hall, located at 128 South Main Street.
+The Holly Springs Town Council meets in regular session at 7 p.m. the third Tuesday of each month in the Council Chambers of Holly Springs Town Hall, located at 128 South Main Street.

-The council also meets the second Tuesday of each month at 6 p.m. in the Town Hall Holleman Room.
+The council also meets the second Tuesday of each month at 6 p.m. in the Holly Springs Law Enforcement Center.

 Special meetings may be called by the mayor, mayor pro tempore, or any two council members.
 Notice of time, place, and reason of the meeting will be posted on the door of the governing body's normal meeting room at least 48 hours in advance and will be posted on the Town’s website.